sharafiya/tretton37-code-test/README.md

 ### Use modern CSS throughout the application

-I used material UI for styling
+I used material UI  beacause it provides customizable libraries for components

 ### Responsive design, works on desktop and tablets

-I made sure the page is responsive
+I made sure the page is responsive.
+Responsiveness is the one feature no web page should skip

 ### Filter by name and office

-Provided seperate option for filtering by office and name
+Provided seperate option for filtering by office and name for user convenience to find an employee

 ### sort by name and office